fluxninja/aperture/docs/content/reference/policies/spec.md

 ### FluxMeterLinearBuckets {#flux-meter-linear-buckets}

 LinearBuckets creates `count` number of buckets, each `width` wide, where the lowest bucket has an upper bound of `start`.
-The final +inf bucket isn't counted.
+The final +inf bucket is not counted.

 <dl>
 <dt>count</dt>